Evonofy/NeoExpensive/README.md

   </h1>
 </section>

-Before contributing to NeoExpensive it's important for you to understand how we like to manage and create stuff in here
+Before contributing to NeoExpertise it's important for you to understand how we like to manage and create stuff in here

 <section>
   <h2 id="branches">Branches</h2>
 </section>

-> This is a guide of how to manage your branches when contributing to NeoExpensive
+> This is a guide of how to manage your branches when contributing to NeoExpertise
 > This guide applies to any kind of contribution, be it a bug fix, feature, typo and etc, this highly increases the codebase security and and reduces incomplete or not tested features to get to the final codebase

 - **Create an Issue** <br />